-In a nutshell, AI mimics human intelligence or behaviour.
+In a nutshell, artificial intelligence (AI) mimics human intelligence or behaviour.
 However, when does something go from being a Fax machine to being Samantha from Her or HAL from 2001: A Space Odyssey?
 Where do we draw the line?

 Add intelligence and behaviour to the mix and things get even more complicated.
 Does it matter if a machine can only exhibit a narrow range of behaviours?
 Therein lies the rub.
 The line between computer programs and AI systems is opaque.